sbormann/ioBroker.iqontrol/README.md

 -->
 ### **WORK IN PROGRESS**
 * (sbormann) Fixed ALTERNATIVE_COLORSPACE.
-* (sbormann) Added ability to change the icons for BATTERY, UNREACH and ERROR.
+* (sbormann) Added option to change the icons for BATTERY, UNREACH and ERROR.

 ### 1.9.16 (2021-11-23)
 * (sbormann) Enhanced viewport height scaling for collapsibles.